jenkinsci/docker/README.md

 ### Install plugins script

-You can rely on the install-plugins.sh script to pass a set of plugins to download with their dependencies.
-This script will perform downloads from update centers, and internet access is required for the default update centers.
+You can rely on the plugin manager CLI to pass a set of plugins to download with their dependencies.
+This tool will perform downloads from update centers, and internet access is required for the default update centers.

 ### Setting update centers